reactjs/rfcs/text/0000-server-components.md

 See [Drawbacks](#drawbacks)

 ### Why not Rx?

 Among other things, Rx is a great solution for managing streams of data.
 We expect that framework authors may find that Rx is a good fit for implementing a transport layer to receive the stream of rendered UI chunks that React creates on the server and stream them to the client.

+### What about XSS?

+The streaming protocol used to encode Server Component output encodes user-provided input to prevent XSS attacks.

 ### Happy Holidays!